 Registering your image with the United States Copyright Office isn’t a necessity.
 But we highly encourage it.

-During the process, you’ll be able to check in on the status of your application.
 The fee for a single author with a single photograph is $35.

 Here is a basic outline on how to copyright photos:

 First, go to the official Copyright Office website and select “Register a Copyright.”
 Follow the on-screen instructions.
 Answer the questions that follow which will aid in the system determining what process is required for registration.

 You will be prompted to answer questions such as ‘Type of Work’.
 Photography falls under ‘Works of the Visual Arts’.